jo3-l/blog/content/posts/programming-links.md

   These two posts finally pushed me to understand that design patterns are _tools_, not rules to follow, and that sometimes the best abstraction is no abstraction (or a minimal one).

+[Don't DRY Your Code Prematurely][premature-dry]

+- When you see two pieces of code that superficially looks the same, don't rush to deduplicate; in particular, ask yourself whether the duplication is merely incidental.

+  > When designing abstractions, do not prematurely couple behaviors that may evolve separately in the longer term.

 [Notes on Programming in C][pikestyle]

 - Among other interesting notes about data-oriented design, there's the observation that simple